Ulcerative Colitis Treatment in Philadelphia

 Before seeking treatment, it’s important to understand ulcerative colitis and its differences compared to other inflammatory bowel diseases.
 Ulcerative colitis creates inflammation and ulcers inside the digestive tract.
 Because the disease develops over time, the symptoms tend to get stronger and more apparent as the days pass.
 The innermost lining of the colon and rectum will be affected, thus creating potentially life-threatening issues if not treated in time.

 Diet and stress have been long thought to be a primary cause for the disease, but an exact cause is unknown.
 In most cases, a family history of ulcerative colitis will contribute to susceptibility.
+The gastroenterologists at Philadelphia Gastroenterology Consultants are board-certified in gastroenterology and highly experienced in diagnosing treating ulcerative colitis.
+Call (215) 742-9900 to schedule an appointment at our office in Philadelphia, PA today!

 What Are the Symptoms of Ulcerative Colitis?